 “When the roof fell, which was scarcely half an hour from the commencement of the fire, the shrieks and anguish of the helpless sufferers were momentarily ended in universal silence and death.
 The bodies, reduced to a mass of mangled carcasses, half consumed, and wholly undistinguishable.”

 Newspapers also provided details of the horrific scene.
-One stated:
+For instance, the Ipswich Journal reported:

 “Men, Woman and Children, as near as can be computed, perish’d in the Flames, some had their legs, some their Hands, and some their Heads burnt off, and others burnt to Ashes. … They are taking the Bodies out of the Ruins.”